California State University Improves Student Experiences by Partnering with Unisys to Leverage Hybrid AWS Architecture

 And with the data lake running in AWS, CSU can now generate real-time data at scale to analyze student success metrics.
 The analysis provides key insights to the faculty for guiding students and helping them graduate on time—one of the key goals of the CSU Graduation Initiative 2025.

-about how Unisys implemented a secure, system-wide hybrid AWS cloud designed to expand options for services to students, faculty, and staff.
+See additional details about how Unisys implemented a secure, system-wide hybrid AWS cloud designed to expand options for services to students, faculty, and staff.